jwaliszko/ExpressiveAnnotations/README.md

 <sub>**Notice: This document describes latest implementation.
 For previous version (concept) &lt; 2.0 take a look at [EA1 branch](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/EA1).**</sub>

 ExpressiveAnnotations is a small .NET and JavaScript library, which provides annotation-based conditional validation mechanisms.
-Given RequiredIf and AssertThat attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
+Given RequiredIf and AssertThat attributes allow to forget about imperative way of step-by-step verification of validation conditions in many cases.
 This in turn results in less amount of code which is also more condensed, since fields validation requirements are applied as metadata, just in the place of such fields declaration.

 ###RequiredIf vs AssertThat attribute?